angular-es/Angular-es/aio-es/content/guide/visual-studio-2015.md

 {@a top}

-Some developers prefer Visual Studio as their Integrated Desarrollo Environment (IDE).
+Some developers prefer Visual Studio as their Integrated Development Environment (IDE).

 This cookbook describes the steps required to set up and use Angular app files in Visual Studio 2015 within an ASP.NET 4.x project.